 - Many roofers are forced into retirement early because of chronic health conditions brought on by this dangerous work.

 A residential roofer faces a wide range of risks every day that can cause injury and fatalities.
-The Bureau of Labor Statistics reported that there was a jump of 15% when it came to fatal injuries in the roofing industry in 2019 (the latest year statistics are currently available for).
-Comparatively speaking, the average rate for fatal injuries on job sites that same year was up 3.5% which means roofing is one of the most dangerous work conditions out there.
+The Bureau of Labor Statistics reported that there was a jump of 15% when it came to fatal injuries in the roofing industry in 2019 (the latest year statistics are currently available).
+Comparatively speaking, the average rate of fatal injuries on job sites that same year was up 3.5% which means roofing is one of the most dangerous work conditions out there.